 Do you know what the world’s broadly adopted cloud platform is?
-It is nothing but Amazon Web Services (AWS) that has purpose-built functionalities to offer reliable, scalable and cost-effective cloud computing solutions.
+It is nothing but Amazon Web Services (AWS) that has purpose-built functionalities to offer reliable, scalable, and cost-effective cloud computing solutions.
 In this article, we are going to all about What is Amazon S3?.

 In this Amazon S3 tutorial, We have given an in-depth analysis for the below concepts: